Car Crash Calculator

 How to calculate impact force?
 G-force in car crashes

-v.
+Take a look at the picture below.
+At first, the driver sits in the car in constant motion with speed .
 Then, a car hits the tree and immediately stops.
-The driver flies forward due to the inertial force until he is stopped suddenly by the impact on the steering column or windshield.
-The stopping distance is very short because none of the colliding objects (including body and, e.g., windshield) are contractible enough.
-We can estimate it to be approximately 4 cm (you can change it in the
+The driver flies forward due to the inertial force until suddenly stopped by the impact on the steering column or windshield.
+The stopping distance is very short because none of the colliding objects (including the body and, e.g., the windshield) are contractible enough.
+These are usually dense objects; you can find the density of the most common materials with the density calculator for a comparison.
+We can estimate the stopping distance to be approximately in our case (you can change it in the

 How can seat belts and airbags protect you?

 The primary task of seat belts and airbags is the same.
 They both extend the distance of the collision.
 Assume that we've got the same situation as before.
-The 70 kg driver drives a car with a speed of 30 km/h, but this time, he is firmly held in seat belt harness.
-The seat belt will stretch a little bit when the impact force is applied.
-We can say that it can expand by about 20 cm (you can change it in the
+The driver drives a car with a speed of 30 km/h, but this time, he is firmly held in a seat belt harness.
+The seat belt will stretch slightly when the impact force is applied.
+We can say that it can expand by about (you can change it in the

-To sum up, the seat belt is designed to stop your body from hitting hard things in the car and reduce the impact force you experience by spreading it out over a time.
+To sum up, the seat belt is designed to stop your body from hitting hard things in the car and reduce the impact force you experience by spreading it out over time.
 The seat belt could occasionally contribute to severe internal injury or even death if the impact force is too big.
-However, nowadays seat belts have a mechanism that breaks them at a predefined level of stress.
+However, nowadays, seat belts have a mechanism that breaks them at a predefined level of stress.
 Usually, there are still airbags placed in front of the driver in order to increase their safety.

 Even in low-speed collisions, the impact force which stops your body is in the range of tonnes.
 You simply won't be able to hold on and prevent injury without fastened seat belts.
 Moreover, if you sit at the back of the car and you aren't constrained by a seat belt, you will fly straight ahead like a boulder of several tonnes.
 You will not only hurt yourself but also your friend in front of you!

 At what speed can you die in a car crash?

-This is one of the questions that don't have one unambiguous answer.
+This is one of those questions that doesn't have one unambiguous answer.
 The heavier the car is, the harder it is to stop it, and the impact force is smaller.
 On the other hand, the vehicle will immediately stop if it hits a wall of a house, but the situation will be different if it hits another car that participates in traffic.
 Therefore, we must take into account many different factors.

 In general, high speed doesn't produce harmful injuries.
 What is dangerous for a human is the high acceleration or deceleration given at a specific amount of time.
 The National Highway Traffic Safety Administration (NHTSA) is an agency that conducts traffic safety research around the world.
 It describes its mission as Save lives, prevent injuries, reduce vehicle-related crashes.
-The NHTSA states that "the maximum chest acceleration shall not exceed 60 g for time periods longer than 3 milliseconds" (source: NHTSA).
+The NHTSA states that "the maximum chest acceleration shall not exceed 60 g for time periods longer than 3 milliseconds" (source:).